José Callejón: Napoli

-On 9 July 2013, Italian club S.S.C.
-Napoli announced that they had reached an agreement for the transfer of Callejón for €10 million.
+On 9 July 2013, Italian club SSC Napoli announced that they had reached an agreement for the transfer of Callejón for €10 million.
 The four-year deal was confirmed two days later.

-Callejón scored in his Serie A debut on 25 August, netting the opener in a 3–0 home win over Bologna F.C.
-1909, and went on to find the net a further seven times in his first 20 official appearances.
+Callejón scored in his Serie A debut on 25 August, netting the opener in a 3–0 home win over Bologna FC 1909, and went on to find the net a further seven times in his first 20 official appearances.
 On 22 October, he scored his first goal in Europe for his new team, grabbing his team's first in a 2–1 victory at Olympique de Marseille in the Champions League group stage.

 On 3 May 2014, Callejón set up Dries Mertens for the third goal in a 3–1 win against ACF Fiorentina in the final of the Coppa Italia.
-He scored once in the final game of the season, a 5–1 home rout of Hellas Verona F.C. on 18 May; his strike after five minutes was Napoli's 100th goal in all competitions that season, and his 20th overall.
+He scored once in the final game of the season, a 5–1 home rout of Hellas Verona FC on 18 May; his strike after five minutes was Napoli's 100th goal in all competitions that season, and his 20th overall.

 Callejón netted his first goal of 2014–15 on the opening day of the campaign, the opener in a 2–1 win over Genoa CFC.
-His second came on 24 September, as he scored at the stroke of half-time to put his side up 3–2 against U.S. Città di Palermo in an eventual 3–3 home draw.
+His second came on 24 September, as he scored at the stroke of half-time to put his side up 3–2 against US Città di Palermo in an eventual 3–3 home draw.
 On 19 October, he scored twice in a 2–2 draw at Inter Milan, with all four of the game's goals coming in the last 11 minutes.

-In the Derby del Sole match against A.S.
-Roma on 2 November 2014, Callejón hit the post and had a shot saved off the line before eventually finding the net late on in the 2–0 victory.
+In the Derby del Sole match against AS Roma on 2 November 2014, Callejón hit the post and had a shot saved off the line before eventually finding the net late on in the 2–0 victory.
 The strike took his league goal tally to eight on the season, two more than his closest competitors, and he was included in the Serie A Team of the Week lineup.

 On 17 September 2015, Callejón scored twice in Napoli's first game of the UEFA Europa League group stage, a 5–0 home rout of Club Brugge KV.
 For the same competition, away to FC Midtjylland on 22 October, he volleyed a long pass from Kalidou Koulibaly to open a 4–1 victory; UEFA dubbed the latter effort an "early contender for goal of the group stage".

-Callejón marked his 200th appearance for the Azzurri with his 57th goal on 9 April 2017, in a 3–0 league win against S.S.
-Lazio.
+Callejón marked his 200th appearance for the Azzurri with his 57th goal on 9 April 2017, in a 3–0 league win against SS Lazio.
 His 300th came on 28 April 2019, in the 2–0 away victory over Frosinone Calcio.

 In August 2020, the 33-year-old Callejón left the Stadio San Paolo after his contract expired.